 Don’t have an REI near you?
-Check in with your local outdoor gear retailer for any opportunities they might have.
+Check with your local outdoor gear retailer for any opportunities they might have.

 Even if they don’t offer any programs, the people that work there are familiar with the outdoor industry in that particular area — they could serve as helpful resources.

-Search for day hikes, gender, or age-specific groups near you in the Facebook search bar and it will automatically pull up results relevant to your location.
+Search for day hikes, gender, or age-specific groups near you in the Facebook search bar, and it will automatically pull up results relevant to your location.

 A lot of trail associations also have their own Facebook pages.

 It might be helpful to follow them to find out about fun events and keep up with hiking news.